microsoft/presidio-research/presidio_evaluator/data_generator/README.md

 This generator heavily relies on the [Faker package](https://www.github.com/joke2k/faker) with a few differences:

-1. `PresidioSentenceFaker` returns not only fake text, but also the spans in which fake entities appear in the text
+1. `PresidioSentenceFaker` returns not only fake text, but also the spans in which fake entities appear in the text.
 2. `Faker` samples each value independently.
-In many cases we would want to keep the semantic dependency between two values.
+In many cases, we would want to keep the semantic dependency between two values.
 For example, for the template `My name is {{name}} and my email is {{email}}`, we would prefer a result which has the name within the email address, such as `My name is Mike and my email is mike1243@gmail.com`.